Watagon/learning-opensips/README.md

 This will just make a REGISTER request to opensips and expect for a reply.

 Then it will un-REGISTER (Expires: 0) and expects the reply for it.

+Switch to the 'sngrep2' window to inspect the SIP messages exchanged by the test script and opensips.